Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Calculations of the lifetime

+The pre-exponential factor is evaluated separately for each $N$ but without having to determine the eigenvalues of the Hessian as has been done in previous calculations.\cite{Bessarab_2012,Bessarab_2013} It is difficult to obtain high enough accuracy for the eigenvalues when the number of spins is so large.
+Since the dipole-dipole interaction is not included here explicitly, only the nearest neighbors interact making it possible to write the Hessian matrix in a block tri-diagonal form and thereby evaluate the determinant of the Hessian.
+The pre-exponential factor is then evaluated from the determinant directly without having to determine the eigenvalues.
+It can be written as

+where the factor $ \Omega_0 $ is a ratio of determinants of the Hessian at the initial state minimum, $ H^{min} $, and at the saddle point, $ H^{sp} $, i.e.

+It is connected with the ratio of the entropy of the initial state and the entropy of the transition state, both evaluated within the harmonic approximation.
+The factor $ \lambda $ is connected with the dynamics of the system through the transition state and is evaluated from a basis invariant expression as

+where ${\bf S}^{sp}$ is the spin configuration at the saddle point, $\zeta$ the negative eigenvalue of $H^{sp}$, $\bf e$ the corresponding eigenvector (a unit tangent vector to the MEP at the saddle point), and $\gamma$ the gyromagnetic ratio.
+This expression for $\lambda$ can be evaluated numerically even for large systems since it can be computed in spin-related basis without the evaluation of the whole set of eigenvectors and eigenvalues of $H^{sp}$.\cite{Potkina_2020}

-Fig.~\ref{fig:3+4} shows the energy of the antiskyrmion with respect to the FM state and the energy of the saddle point as a function of the scaling parameter $N$.
-The energy at the local minimum corresponding to the antiskyrmion saturates to a constant as the parameter $N$ is increased, while the energy of the saddle point is still increasing at N=20.
-In the continuous limit, the energy at the saddle point should reach a limit of $4 \pi J$~\cite{Tretiakov_2007}.
-At $N=20$ the lattice effects are still strong and the Belavin-Polyakov limit~\cite{Belavin_1975} has not yet been reached.
-For the full 900 x 900 lattice corresponding to N=20, the antiskyrmion energy is found to be $E_{m}/J = 1.27$ and at the saddle point $E_{sp}/J =11.38$.
-Thus, the energy barrier for the annihilation of the antiskyrmion is $\Delta/J = 10.11$.
-(See \cite{AnimationOfMEP} for an animation of the annihilation MEP).
+Figure~\ref{fig:4} shows the energy of the antiskyrmion with respect to the uniform ferromagnetic state and the energy of the saddle point as a function of the scaling parameter $N$.
+The energy at the local minimum corresponding to the antiskyrmion almost reaches a constant as the parameter $N$ is increased, while the energy of the saddle point is still increasing at $N=20$.
+The lattice effects are still strong at $N=20$ and the Belavin-Polyakov limit\cite{Belavin_1975} of $4 \pi J$ has not yet been reached.
+For the full 900 x 900 lattice corresponding to $N=20$, the antiskyrmion energy is found to be $E_{m}/J = 1.27$ and the saddle point energy $E_{sp}/J =11.38$.
+Thus, the energy barrier for the collapse of the antiskyrmion is $E_a/J = 10.11$.
+(See Ref. \cite{AnimationOfMEP} for an animation of the MEP for antiskyrmion collapse when $N=1$).